Tru Life

-Roberto Guzmán Rosado, Jr. (born March 19, 1976), better known by his stage name Tru Life, is an American rapper.
+Roberto Guzmán Rosado Jr. (born March 19, 1976), better known by his stage name Tru Life, is an American rapper.
 He was signed to Jay-Z's Roc-A-Fella Records briefly but was incarcerated soon after.
 Before signing he had spent time with various other labels, featured on numerous songs and had already generated quite a buzz due to prominent beefs, appearances on mixtapes and Smack DVD.

 He was released from prison in 2016.
-He has since actively protested his innocence, and stated that he pleaded guilty to a criminal charge only because of the situation being effectively stacked against him in such a way that he felt he could not win a trial, despite the fact that he didn't participate in any crime.
-In his eyes, it was a better choice to plead guilty and accept the sentence than to risk a trial, which would have not only put him at risk of being convicted of a more serious crime but also at risk of a much longer sentence.
-He has also indicated since his release that he is a changed man and has left his previous life of crime and drama long behind him and is moving on in a positive direction.
+He has since actively protested his conviction.

 Soon after his release Tru Life featured on a song with Rick Ross which was received well.
 The music video for the song, released on YouTube, gathered over 1 million views within one month.